July 22, 2020

 2:00 PM – 2:30 PM: Supreme Court Review

 The 2019-2020 term gave us important rulings on the copyrightability of state statutory codes and whether states have sovereign immunity against copyright claims.
 The Court also waded into important areas of trademark law involving the recoverability of an infringer’s profits and the protection for .com names.
 How are Georgia v.
 Public.Resource.Org, Allen v.
 Cooper, Romag Fasteners v.
 Fossil and USPTO v.
 Booking.com changing the way IP owners and practitioners do business?
 And what major cases lie ahead?
 We’ll give you a whistle-stop tour.
-Presented by: Matthew Samet and Craig Whitney
+Presented by: Craig Whitney

 2:30 PM – 3:00 PM: Art and Copyright

 Recent art world cases have focused on whether brands and content producers can use tattoos, graffiti, and other artworks without infringing others’ rights – and whether work created through destruction of other art violates the Visual Artists Rights Act.
 Our art law expert canvasses the cases to help you reduce infringement risk or protect your valuable works.
 Presented by: Amelia Brankov

 3:00 PM – 3:30 PM: Get Inline: How US Courts, Social Platforms and the EU Are Changing Liability for Linking

 When can you safely link to a photo, news or other content?
 Many business models depend on the correct answer.
 But recent court cases, social media platform developments, and proposed EU rules are changing the landscape.
 Result: the sometimes esoteric inline linking debate has now taken center stage.
 We’ll run down the key cases, review Instagram’s new rules, and summarize the impact of the EU Copyright Directive.
 Presented by: Jeremy Goldman

 3:30 PM – 4:00 PM: The Future of the Copyright Statute of Limitations